 Hurling @ Croke Park

-Hurling is the only Irish sport I still have not attended a match for, but I’m fascinated by it.
-Like Gaelic Football, it is played on a rectangular field with goal posts for scoring points, and opposing teams made up of 15 players each.
+Hurling is the only Irish sport I have yet to see in person, but it fascinates me.
+Like Gaelic Football, 15 players per team duel it out on a rectangular field with goal posts for scoring points.
 Players use a curved stick (hurley, or “camán in Irish) to strike the small white ball (“sliotar”) on the ground, bounce it in the air, or whack it across the field to a fellow player or to score a point.
 The female version of hurling is called camogie.

 While I don’t know as much about hurling and camogie, I am 1 million percent positive the the Irish are absolute beasts when it comes to sports.
 They play in the most insane weather (and I say this as a Canadian where we play organized hockey indoors), with wooden bats and zooming balls, and physical contact like no other.
 Their mental game is outrageous.

 Conclusion (but definitely not The End)

 Dublin, like many places, has so much more to offer than I can cover in one blog post without it turning into an epic novel.
 In fact, if you’re over that way then the lovely seaside town of Howth is also worth a visit.
 This post on what to see and do in Dublin is a “quick” scratch of the surface, with a few gems tossed in, to get out and explore the capital for a first-timer.
 Besides, I believe you always want to have something to return to, and there’s a lot absent from this list that would tickle your fancy and itching to return.

 I’d love to hear all about your escapades at the suggestions above or anywhere else you enjoyed while in Dublin!
 Leave your comments below so other future travellers can enjoy them too.
 Cheers!
 Sláinte!